Did Car Accidents Decrease During The COVID-19 Pandemic?

 Traffic trends across the country aren’t consistent.
 Some areas have seen fewer crashes with fewer drivers.
 Others have seen an increase.
 The same report from the Governor’s Highway Safety Association noted that the speed of drivers in larger areas like Los Angeles and New York City rose significantly.

 In Los Angeles, speeding rates rose by 30 percent.
 In New York City, the number of speeding tickets issued on March 27, 2020, was 24,765, which was twice the daily number one month prior, even with fewer cars in traffic.
 Those tickets were issued by automated speed cameras.
-At Arash Law, we have seen the dangers of speeding on the roads and what it does to the lives of victims.

 States Experiencing Deadly Accidents

-The trends with car accidents and fatalities on the roads indicate that there were more fatal car accidents on the roads during the pandemic despite less traffic.
+The trends with car accidents and fatalities on the roads indicate that there were more fatal car accidents on the roads during the pandemic, despite less traffic.
 Massachusetts and Minnesota both experienced more fatalities on the roads, even with fewer car crashes in total.
 The rates for fatal car crashes in Minnesota alone were twice the typical rates of car crashes.
 It is a trend that many states saw during the pandemic.

-Pedestrian Accidents Decreased During the Pandemic
+Pedestrian Accidents Decreased During The Pandemic

 During the pandemic, there were fewer pedestrian accidents than there typically were prior to the pandemic, likely the result of lockdowns or stay-at-home orders, leaving more people at home during the pandemic.
 Still, sidewalks and places to walk in general were safer than they were during the outbreak.
 Again, New York City was a city where this trend was noticed.